 What is the NASDAQ Exchange?

 The NASDAQ Stock Market is the second-largest stock exchange in the world by market capitalization, behind only the New York Stock Exchange or NYSE.
 The NASDAQ platform is owned by The NASDAQ OMX Group, which also owns the OMX stock market network and several other US stock and options exchanges.

 Formed in 1971 by the National Associate of Securities Dealers NASD to fill the need for reporting stocks that were not an ideal fit in the regular stock exchange.
 NASDAQ officially separated from the NASD and began to operate as a national securities exchange in 2006.

-NASDAQ provides a means for traders, brokers, institutional and online purchasers to execute stock orders.
+According to a Etoro review, NASDAQ provides a means for traders, brokers, institutional and online purchasers to execute stock orders.
 This system reports on over the counter stocks for thousands of stocks not listed on the other exchanges.
 In the 1990s, NASDAQ officially surpassed the AMEX Exchange, regarding the number of listings.

 In 1999 NASDAQ merged with AMEX to form the NASDAQ-AMEX Group.
 Then by 2000, the National Association of Securities Dealers sold their interest in NASDAQ to private investors.
 To trade on the NASDAQ Exchange, the trader and members must be certified and agree to the bylaws of NASDAQ Inc.

 As with most companies, NASDAQ holds its Articles of Incorporation, Corporate Officers, Bylaws and holds board meetings.
 NASDAQ LLC has a governing board which has rule and regulations it operates under.
 Give the quasi-governmental status of NASDAQ the Securities and Exchange Commission (SEC) has a role in making sure NASDAQ adheres to regulations.